Identigen acquired by MSD in multimillion-euro deal

 Irish food safety and traceability company Identigen has been acquired by Merck subsidiary MSD Animal Health in a multimillion-euro deal.

 Financial details of the deal have not been publicly disclosed.
-A spokesman for MML Capital Partners, which invested €12 million in Identigen in 2015 along with company management in return for a majority stake, said the acquisition represented a “strong outcome” for the Enterprise Ireland-backed fund.

-Industry sources suggested that MML more than doubled its money on its original €12 million investment.
+Indusry sources suggested that MML Capital Partners, which invested €12 million in Identigen in 2015 in return for a majority stake, had seen a “strong outcome” from the deal with the company believed to have more than doubled its money on its original investment.

 Identigen, whose customers include meat processor Tyson Foods, was founded as a Trinity College Dublin spin-out in 1996 by Ciaran Meghen and Ronan Loftus.
 The company became well known internationally after conducting the tests that identified the European horse meat scandal in 2013.